Git and GitHub Workflow: Complete Guide for Beginners

 • git merge

-These commands form the backbone of daily software engineering operations.
+These commands form the foundation of daily software development operations.

 Importance of Branching Strategy

-Branching allows teams to work on features independently without affecting the main codebase.
+Branching allows developers to work on features independently without affecting the main codebase.
+This is essential for maintaining stability while enabling parallel development.

 • Feature Branch Workflow